Alexei Leonov: Later life and death

 Leonov was an accomplished artist whose published books include albums of his artistic works and works he did in collaboration with his friend Andrei Sokolov.
 Leonov took coloured pencils and paper into space, where he sketched the Earth, becoming the first artist in space, and drew portraits of the Apollo astronauts who flew with him during the 1975 Apollo–Soyuz Test Project.

 Arthur C. Clarke wrote in his notes to his 1982 novel 2010: Odyssey Two that, after a 1968 screening of 2001: A Space Odyssey, Leonov pointed out to him that the alignment of the Moon, Earth, and Sun shown in the opening is essentially the same as that in Leonov's 1967 painting Near the Moon, although the painting's diagonal framing of the scene was not replicated in the film.
 Clarke kept an autographed sketch of this painting—which Leonov made after the screening—hanging on his office wall.
 Clarke dedicated 2010: Odyssey Two to Leonov and Soviet physicist Andrei Sakharov.
 The fictional spaceship in the book is named Cosmonaut Alexei Leonov.

 Together with Valentin Selivanov, Leonov wrote the script for the 1980 science fiction film The Orion Loop.

-In 2001, he was a vice president of Moscow-based Alfa-Bank and an adviser to the first deputy of the Board.
+Leonov was the head of the Banner of Peace in Space project from 1990 until his death.

+Leonov retired in 1991 and lived in Moscow in his final years.
+He had been in reserve since March 1992.
+In 1992–1993, he was director of space programs at Chetek.
+Leonov was an advisor to the First Deputy Chairman of the Board of Directors of the Moscow-based Alfa-Bank, and in 2001, vice-president of Alfa-Bank.
+He was a member of the United Russia party since 18 December 2002 and a member of the party's Supreme Council.
+He received recognition as an artist (he collaborated with Andrei Sokolov), and his works are widely exhibited and published.

 In 2004, Leonov and former American astronaut David Scott began work on a dual memoir covering the history of the Space Race between the United States and the Soviet Union.
 Titled Two Sides of the Moon: Our Story of the Cold War Space Race, it was published in 2006.
 Neil Armstrong and Tom Hanks both wrote introductions to the book.

 Leonov was interviewed by Francis French for the 2007 book Into That Silent Sea by Colin Burgess and French.

-Leonov died on 11 October 2019 after a long illness in Moscow.
+Leonov died in Moscow on 11 October 2019 after a long illness.
 His funeral took place on 15 October.
 He was 85 and the last living member of the five cosmonauts in the Voskhod programme.
 He was survived by his wife Svetlana Dozenko, daughter Oksana, and two grandchildren; his other daughter, Viktoria, died in 1996.